Journaling is self care. Hear me out!

 There’s no role in life that you’ll ever have that is more important than that of being a mom.
 From the moment we make the decision to journey into motherhood, our lives are forever changed.

 I’ll never forget finding out I was pregnant with Ayva.
-It was truly a magical moment.
+It was truly scary, truly magical moment.

 What do you mean I’m going to be responsible for another human for the rest of their life?

 At the time that seemed pretty excessive!
 Oh, and at that point, I hadn’t even thought about the actual physicality of motherhood.
 Sleepless nights, leaky boobs, weird things happening in my vagina.

 There was a silver lining, though.
 That sweet face I got to gaze into while I was up late at night when everyone else was sleeping made it all worth it.

 Every diaper changes gave me a chance to rub on a soft little belly.
 I love being able to experience those really sweet moments to be had even through the chaos.

 The first few times I took Jamie out when he was a newborn went perfectly.
 I felt like I was living my regular life, just with a baby when he was little.